0

 The aqueduct is built on fourteen piers.
 These piers support a single steel beam in turn supporting a steel channel which contains more than 13,000 tonnes of water, 2.2 meters deep and 6 metres wide allowing boats with a 1.8m draught to cross.
 The width of the aqueduct, towpaths included, is 11.5 meters and ist length is 662.7 meters.
 There is a line of standard lamps on each side of aqueduct.
 Each end is marked by two ornamental columns in imitation of the Pont Alexandre III in Paris.
 Eight sluices make it possible to empty the aqueduct in the event of severe freezing.

-Text imported from Wikipedia article "Briare aqueduct" and modified on 22 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Briare aqueduct" and modified on July 22, 2019 according to the CC-BY-SA 4.0 International license.

 Participants